Get to know the ARL's Behavior Team!

 Dog Training & Shelter Enrichment

 Kathryn knew her passion was for animals at a young age, and began pursuing whatever opportunities were available to learn more.
 Bringing a background of canine body language from years of working at a doggy daycare and boarding facility, it became clear her fascination with animals was their behavior.
 Joining the Animal Rescue League of Iowa’s Dog Behavior Team in 2019, Kathryn jumped headfirst into animal behavior, ready to learn more about not only dogs, but also other species.
 Currently she oversees dog training classes, as well as works with shelter behavior for dog, cat, and horse.
-Kathryn is a graduation of Iowa State University with a Bachelor’s Degree in Animal Science, and is a certified Fear Free Professional.
+Kathryn is a graduate of Iowa State University with a Bachelor’s Degree in Animal Science, and is a certified Fear Free Professional.
 She is always striving to learn more about how to help the animals she interacts with, and enjoys thinking of new ways to benefit the animals around her.
 One of her favorite parts is seeing the positive changes made between dog owners and their dog, and helping them have fun while doing it.

 Dog Behavior & Enrichment Coordinator